lukehollenback/be-happy-bot/README.md

     !updateyoself

+This method actually gives all modules a chance to gracefully deinitialize themselves before the bot shuts down and updates.
+This may be important depending on the modules that are loaded at the time of update.

 ###Method Two###
 If you prefer or necessitate a manual update of BeHappyBot, simple run the following command on the directory where you cloned the repository.
+It will update your repository with the latest code.

     $ git pull